ikostrikov/pytorch-trpo/README.md

 # PyTorch implementation of TRPO

+Try my implementation of [PPO](github.com/ikostrikov/pytorch-a2c-ppo-acktr/) (aka newer better variant of TRPO), unless you need to you TRPO for some specific reasons.

+##

 This is a PyTorch implementation of ["Trust Region Policy Optimization (TRPO)"](https://arxiv.org/abs/1502.05477).

 This is code mostly ported from [original implementation by John Schulman](https://github.com/joschu/modular_rl).
 In contrast to [another implementation of TRPO in PyTorch](https://github.com/mjacar/pytorch-trpo), this implementation uses exact Hessian-vector product instead of finite differences approximation.